History of Japan: Postwar growth and prosperity

+Japan became a member of the United Nations in 1956, successfully normalized relations with the Soviet Union in 1956, despite an ongoing dispute over the ownership of the Kuril Islands, and with South Korea in 1965, despite an ongoing dispute over the ownership of the islands of Liancourt Rocks.
+In accordance with U.S. policy, Japan recognized the Republic of China on Taiwan as the legitimate government of China after World War II, though Japan switched its recognition to the People's Republic of China in 1972.

-Japan became a member of the United Nations in 1956 and further cemented its international standing in 1964, when it hosted the Olympic Games in Tokyo.
-Japan was a close ally of the United States during the Cold War, though this alliance did not have unanimous support from the Japanese people.
-As requested by the United States, Japan reconstituted its army in 1954 under the name Japan Self-Defense Forces (JSDF), though some Japanese insisted that the very existence of the JSDF was a violation of Article 9 of Japan's constitution.
-In 1960, the massive Anpo protests saw hundreds of thousands of citizens take to the streets in opposition to the US-Japan Security Treaty.
-Japan successfully normalized relations with the Soviet Union in 1956, despite an ongoing dispute over the ownership of the Kuril Islands, and with South Korea in 1965, despite an ongoing dispute over the ownership of the islands of Liancourt Rocks.
-In accordance with US policy, Japan recognized the Republic of China on Taiwan as the legitimate government of China after World War II, though Japan switched its recognition to the People's Republic of China in 1972.
+Japan remained a close ally of the United States throughout the Cold War, though the U.S.–Japan Alliance did not have unanimous support from the Japanese people.
+As requested by the United States, Japan reconstituted its military in 1954 under the name Japan Self-Defense Forces (JSDF), though some Japanese insisted that the very existence of the JSDF was a violation of Article 9 of Japan's constitution.
+A wave of protests in Japan against US military bases and nuclear testing culminated in the massive 1960 Anpo protests that saw millions of citizens take to the streets in opposition to the U.S.-Japan Security Treaty.
+Although the protests ultimately failed to stop revision of the treaty, they did succeed in forcing unpopular prime minister Nobusuke Kishi to step down.
+Kishi's successor, Hayato Ikeda, successfully diverted popular attention away from political struggles with his "Income Doubling Plan", which promised to double Japan's GDP in 10 years, and succeeded in doing so in just seven.
+Ikeda also oversaw the completion of the world's first bullet train line, and the widely praised 1964 Tokyo Olympics, which heralded Japan's return to international prominence.

 Among cultural developments, the immediate post-occupation period became a golden age for Japanese cinema.
 The reasons for this include the abolition of government censorship, low film production costs, expanded access to new film techniques and technologies, and huge domestic audiences at a time when other forms of recreation were relatively scarce.
-On 1 October 1964, Japan's first high-speed rail line was built called the Tokaido Shinkansen.
-It is also the oldest high-speed rail system in the world.
+During this period, Japan also began to emerge as an exporter of popular culture.
+Young people across the world began consuming kaiju (monster) movies, anime (animation), manga (comic books), video games, and other forms Japanese pop culture.
+Japanese authors such as Yasunari Kawabata and Yukio Mishima became popular literary figures in America and Europe.
+American soldiers returning from the occupation brought with them stories and artifacts, and the following generations of U.S. troops in Japan contributed to a steady flow of martial arts and other culture from the country.